Economics & Business Administration

 The economics major consists of 14 courses in economics and mathematics.
 Economics majors may choose among three tracks: business, government policy and preparation for graduate school via additional mathematics courses.
 Economics majors can also earn an emphasis in financial economics.

-In addition to the previously mentioned majors, the department also offers minors in business administration, economics and equine studies.
+In addition to the previously mentioned majors, the department also offers minors in business administration, certified financial planning, and economics.

 Programs